Types of trials

 • Category 1 or 2 crimes: For less serious crimes, you have no option other than a judge-alone trial.
 Depending on the nature of the crime (offence), your case will be heard by either by a judge, justice of the peace or community magistrate.
 There will be no jury.

-• Category 3 crimes: For category 3 crimes (offences), you have a choice of a judge-alone trial but you could choose to have a jury trial within the District Court.
+• Category 3 crimes: For category 3 crimes (offences), you have a choice of a judge-alone trial, but you could choose to have a jury trial within the District Court.

-• Category 4 crimes: If you are charged with a category 4 crime (offence), you’ll have a jury trial at the High Court.
+• Category 4 crimes: If you are charged with a category 4 crime (offence), you’ll likely have a jury trial at the High Court.
 Members of the public will be summoned to the court to form a jury, to hear the facts of your case.
 They will then decide if you’re guilty or not.

 Find out more about the stages of a jury trial